 Opening from the Channel, Joe Page Bay extends north to the mouth of the Spring River – the Port Davey track follows its low-lying valley towards Scotts Peak, and the end of the nearest road, 5 days’ walk way.

 Close to the Bathurst Harbour entrance, Bramble Cove is a sheltered haven with excellent camping.
 Walks from the cove climb to the heights of Mt Stokes and across to the untrodden sand of this remote beach.

 These rugged islands face the awesome power of the ocean, although the eastern coast is often quiet.
 On the right day, a circumnavigation of the Breaksea Island is a highlight of the sea kayaking journey.

 Tucked away to the south, the flat waters of Hannant Inlet lead to a short walk across dunes and coastal heath to Stephens Bay, with its wild and magnificent beach.
-While walking along Stephens Beach you will have the opportunity to participate in our Green Guardians program, working alongside the Parks and Wildlife Service and Birdlife Tasmania to identify threatened and vulnerable shorebird species.
-Some of the migratory shorebirds have migrated over 25,000km each year to reach this remote beach!
-Find our more about the Green Guardians program here.
+Stephens Bay is home to many endangered species of shorebirds, with some of the migratory shorebirds migrating over 25,000km each year to reach this remote beach!

 Just north, Spain Bay provides shelter from the prevailing sou-westerly breezes.

 The exposed waters of Port Davey open the way north to Payne Bay, James Kelly Bay and Bond Bay, all named for pioneers who navigated these coastlines and sought the precious Huon pine that grew along the region’s wild rivers.
 In settled weather, we can sometimes paddle deep into the Davey River, where azure kingfishers dart above the dark water.